-START was a single-center Phase I study of Zolgensma in 15 symptomatic infants likely to develop Type I SMA.27 Infants with genetically-confirmed double-deletion of SMN1 exon 7 and two copies of SMN2 were eligible for inclusion.
+CL-101 was a two-cohort Phase I study of Zolgensma in 15 symptomatic infants likely to develop Type I SMA.22 Infants with genetically-confirmed double-deletion of SMN1 exon 7 and two copies of SMN2 were eligible for inclusion.
 Infants were also screened for antibodies against the viral vector, AAV9, which would interfere with gene therapy using this vector; those with anti-AAV9 antibody titers >1:50 were excluded (n=1).
-Following screening, the first three patients received a single intravenous "low dose" of 6.7×10^{13} vector genomes (vg) per kilogram (kg); the next 12 patients received a single intravenous "high dose" of 2.0×10^{14} vg per kg.
+Following screening, the first three patients received a single intravenous "low dose" of 6.7×1013 vector genomes (vg) per kilogram (kg); the next 12 patients received a single intravenous "high dose" of 2.0×1014 vg per kg.
 Due to elevated serum aminotransferase levels following dosing in the first patient, a protocol amendment added a prednisolone regimen of 1 mg/kg starting 24 hours before dosing through 30 days post-gene therapy administration.
 Concomitant treatment with Spinraza was not allowed during the 24 months of follow-up.

-Treatment-related AEs of grade three or higher through the first two years following administration were START's primary outcome, and the time until death or permanent ventilatory support was the secondary outcome.27 Permanent ventilation was defined as 16 or more hours per day of ventilatory assistance for 14 or more days in the absence of an acute, reversible illness or perioperative state.
+Treatment-related AEs of grade three or higher through the first two years following administration were CL-101's primary outcome, and the time until death or permanent ventilatory support was the secondary outcome.
+Permanent ventilation was defined as 16 or more hours per day of ventilatory assistance for 14 or more days in the absence of an acute, reversible illness or perioperative state.
 Motor milestone achievements and CHOP-INTEND score changes through 13.6 months of age were measured as exploratory outcomes.
 Sitting unassisted was evaluated under three existing definitions: sitting unassisted for at least 5, 10, and 30 seconds.
 CHOP-INTEND scores were analyzed by a mixed-effects model for repeated measures, with the cohort and visit as a fixed effect and baseline CHOP-INTEND as a covariate.
 The use of nutritional and ventilatory support was also reported over time.

 Infants were followed for two years, and data were reported by patient.
-The single peer-reviewed publication included in our literature search reported data as of August 7, 2017, at which time all infants were 20 months of age or older.27 At this time, all three low-dose recipients and 7/12 high-dose recipients had the full 24 months of follow-up.
-Infants completing START were eligible for a long-term follow-up study, during which some patients received Spinraza treatment.
+One peer-reviewed publication included in our literature search reported data as of August 7, 2017, at which time all infants were 20 months of age or older.22 At this time, all three low-dose recipients and 7/12 high-dose recipients had the full 24 months of follow-up.
+Infants completing CL-101 were eligible for a long-term follow-up study (START), during which some patients received Spinraza treatment.
+A second publication included in our review reported early data from START.32

-Patient Characteristics and Follow-up
+Patient Characteristics

-Key baseline characteristics of the ENDEAR and START trial populations are shown in Table 3.1.
+Key baseline characteristics of the populations enrolled in the two key trials, ENDEAR and CL-101, are shown in Table 3.1.
 We noted key differences at baseline with respect to age at diagnosis and age at treatment initiation which compromises the comparability of the two trial populations.
-Infants in ENDEAR were diagnosed later, on average, than those in START (Table 3.1).
+Infants in ENDEAR were diagnosed later, on average, than those in CL-101 (Table 3.1).